 Jim Lodoen represents lenders, debtors, committees and buyers of assets in bankruptcy cases and workouts.
-Since 2008, Jim has represented the Chapter 11 Trustee of Petters Company Inc. and the Receiver of Thomas Petters following the unveiling of a $3.8 billion dollar Ponzi Scheme.
-This representation includes the unwinding of the scheme, litigating billions of dollars of clawback claims and liquidating assets.
+Jim has recently represented the Chapter 11 Trustee of Petters Company Inc. and the Receiver of Thomas Petters following the unveiling of a $3.8 billion dollar Ponzi Scheme.
+This representation included the unwinding of the scheme, litigating billions of dollars of clawback claims, liquidating assets and obtaining confirmation of a Chapter 11 Plan of Liquidation.
 He has also been involved in numerous Section 363 sales including the sale of assets of Polaroid Corporation as part of his representation of Polaroid in its Chapter 11 proceeding.
+Jim has represented borrowers, lenders and trade creditors in the real estate, manufacturing, health care, biotechnology, life sciences, retail, agribusiness, farm and agriculture sectors.

-Jim is a frequent lecturer and author on various bankruptcy and debtor-creditor issues.
-He was recently named the Best Lawyers® 2014 Minneapolis Litigation-Bankruptcy “Lawyer of the Year.”
+Additionally, Jim is a frequent lecturer and author on various bankruptcy and debtor-creditor issues.

 Awards & Recognition